UNITED STATES

 Our contract liabilities consist of provisions for losses and billings in excess of costs and estimated earnings.
 Provisions for losses, if incurred, are recognized in the consolidated statements of income at the uncompleted performance obligation level for the amount of total estimated losses in the period that evidence indicates that the estimated total cost of a performance obligation exceeds its estimated total revenue.
 Billings in excess of costs and estimated earnings are billings to customers on contracts in advance of work performed, including advance payments negotiated as a contract condition.
 Generally, unearned project-related costs will be earned over the next twelve months.

 The Company disaggregates revenue based on the following lines of service: (1) Gas & Water Distribution, (2) Gas & Petroleum Transmission, and (3) Electrical, Mechanical, & General services and construction.
 Our contract types are: Lump Sum, Unit Price, Cost Plus and Time and Materials (“T&M”).
-The following tables present our disaggregated revenue for the three months ended December 31, 2022 and 2021:
+The following tables present our disaggregated revenue for the three and nine months ended June 30, 2024 and 2023:

 Electrical, | ||||||||||||